US health officials urge more vaccinations as they work to answer 3 key questions about the new Omicron variant - KESQ

 Right now, about 59.1% of the US population is fully vaccinated, and about 19.1% of those fully vaccinated have received a booster dose, according to data from the US Centers for Disease Control and Prevention (CDC).

-Director of the National Institutes of Health Dr. Francis Collins told CNN Sunday that Omicron reinforced the need for vaccination.
+Omicron reinforces the need for vaccination, Director of the National Institutes of Health Dr. Francis Collins told CNN on Sunday.

 “We have to use every kind of tool in our toolbox to keep (Omicron) from getting in a situation that makes this worse,” he said.